Distinctive Homes & Luxury Inventory · Garnet Valley School District · Delaware County, PA

 A few specifics on this page reflect medians, secondary sources, or aggregated public records.
 Confirm before relying:

-- HOA structure for named subdivisions — Dues schedules, reserve fund status, and management companies were not independently verified for any of the named subdivisions on this page — including Garnet Pointe, Greystone, Pondview, Brookside, Garnet Valley Woods, and Concord Chase.
-Many Glen Mills communities have multi-tiered HOA structures (master association plus sub-association) that affect total monthly carrying cost.
-Buyers should request the complete HOA disclosure package before making any cost assumptions.
+- HOA structure for named subdivisions — Dues schedules, reserve fund status, and management companies for Garnet Pointe, Greystone, Pondview, Brookside, Garnet Valley Woods, Concord Chase, and the Tier 1.5 communities were not independently verified for this page.
+HOA costs can meaningfully affect monthly carrying costs in these planned communities.
+Buyers should request the complete HOA disclosure package — including any pending special assessments — before making price comparisons across subdivisions.

 Where to From Here?